 Composer, improviser, and sound artist, Jonathan Chen, creates work through either conceptual foci or through experimentation with materials.
 His work for electronics often consist of thick layers of fluctuating sounds produced through multiple feedback systems, and at other times a more simple approach such as his installation Amplified (2010), which only involves the light amplification of a person’s voice.
-As a violinist and violist his improvisational work emphasizes timbre rather than pitch, either drawing from a wide palette, or honing in on a single sound.
+As both an electronicist and violinist/violist his improvisational work emphasizes timbre rather than pitch, either drawing from a wide palette or honing in on a single sound.

 Chen has a PhD in Electronic Arts from Rensselaer Polytechnic Institute, Troy, New York; a Master of Arts in Music Composition from Wesleyan University, Middletown, CT; and a Master of Music in Violin Performance from Northwestern University, Evanston, IL.
-His work has been published by Leonardo Music Journal (MIT Press), the Deep Listening Institute, Asian Improv Records, Interval, and Striking Mechanism, among others.
+His work has been published by Leonardo Music Journal (MIT Press), the Deep Listening Institute, Asian Improv Records, Interval, Striking Mechanism, and Sound Studies (Routledge/Taylor & Francis), among others.